fbpx icon

 Is thermally modified timber BAL rated?

 Thermally-modified timber has no BAL rating.
+Check out more information about timber species and their fire information here.

 Finishing and Maintaining thermally modified timber